who we are, what we do & our history

 Tia has been with us since October 2015 and makes sure we do everything we are supposed to do and keeps us in order.
 Keith draws the line at her tidying his desk though.

-Tia has a Degree in English and her favourite pastimes are cooking with her daughter and walking with her three pugs.
+Tia has a Degree in English and her favourite pastimes are cooking with her daughter and walking with her four pugs.

 Karen is a popular worker with families as she is calm, thorough and kind.
 Karen says she will only ever work for Care Forum now and loves her job.

-Home Support Worker – Darren has been with Care Forum for 18 months after hearing about Care Forum from a friend and wanting a complete career change.
+Home Support Worker – Darren has been with Care Forum since 2015 after hearing about Care Forum from a friend and wanting a complete career change.

 Darren had knowledge of children with autism through teaching Aikido (like Tai Chi) and has personal family experience of autism.